Attorneys Richard E. Doran

 Steven Hogan is the host of Drone Law Today

-, a weekly podcast that addresses current developments and future trends in "drone law."
+, a podcast that addresses current developments and future trends in "drone law."
 He is the author of The Drone Revolution: How Robotic Aviation Will Change the World

 .
 You can obtain a free copy of the book at this link

 Rapid developments in drone technology have revolutionized the possibilities for public, hobbyists, and commercial use of these devices in the national airspace system.
 The demonstrated capabilities of UAS of all sizes — ranging from small devices weighing less than 55 pounds to multi-ton aircraft — have sparked the development of a brand new industry across the world.

 After years of development, the FAA has implemented Part 107

 , its regulations for the use of commercial drones in the national airspace system.
 These regulations allow for limited commercial operations with the possibility to obtain "waivers" for more expansive uses.
 Waivers are required for drone operations that are not specifically allowed by the regulations, such as drone operations at night or beyond visual line of sight ("BVLOS").